 Also unlike Wilson and Bradford, McDonald harbors no animus toward the polarizing figure of Abraham Lincoln, even though the consolidation of central government power that resulted from the Union’s victory in 1865 is the clear beginning point of the decline of federalism that McDonald chronicles in his States’ Rights and the Union: Imperium in Imperio, 1776-1876.
 “I’m the only American historian who doesn’t give a damn about the Civil War,” McDonald once said privately.

 Now retired after more than a half-century of work, McDonald has left a great legacy for those who follow him.
 In addition to adding immeasurably to our understanding of American history, and particularly the Founding Era, he has set an example of how history is to be done, “on proper principles,” as he once put it.
 By maintaining independence of mind, by doing the hard work of primary research, by loving history for its own sake, and by infusing one’s imagination into his writing, the historian engages in true historical thinking.
 In so doing, he serves a conservative purpose, allowing us, as McDonald says, to “escape the provincialism of the present.”

-This essay in our series of “Timeless Essays” was first published here in October 2013.
+This essay was first published here in October 2013.